- By: Maddie Laberge

 Nicole (Education coordinator): “It happened at a time in my life where I was really into books and games where herbalism and plants kept popping up.
 I went as far as I could with the traditional healthcare options available to me and got curious if there was anything to herbalism in real life, to make more progress with my health issues.”

 The practice of herbalism is an act of love and connection between you and the plants.
-It inspires ideas and a hope for ancient healing to become prevalent once again.
+It inspires ideas and hopes for ancient healing to become prevalent once again.

 What inspired the start of your herbal journey?
 Are you a herb student, aspiring herbalist, or someone who just loves, admires, or grows green things?